Geyser blast kills two in Buner

 -

-Geyser blast kills two in BunerBy Shaukat AliFebruary 19, 2017Print : Peshawar
+Geyser blast kills two in BunerBy Shaukat AliFebruary 19, 2017Print : National

 BUNER: Two persons were killed Saturday in a geyser blast in Totalai area in the district, an official said.